Casey Mears: Off-road racing

 Following his family legacy, Mears entered desert racing in 2019 when he debuted in SCORE International's Baja 1000.
 He shared the No. 42 Ford Raptor trophy truck, which was built by the Geiser Brothers and sponsored by Axalta, with multi-time race class winner Doug Fortin.
-After dealing with engine issues brought upon by hitting a mud puddle, the Mears–Fortin duo finished 28th overall and 12th in the Trophy Truck class.
+After dealing with engine issues brought upon by hitting a mud puddle, the Mears–Fortin duo finished 28th overall and twelfth in the Trophy Truck class.

 Mears returned to the Baja 1000 in 2021, co-driving the No. 77 trophy truck with Robby Gordon.
 The opportunity arose following an encounter between the two when they were attending Roger Mears' Off-Road Motorsports Hall of Fame induction ceremony.
 Mears and Gordon were also among four former NASCAR race winners in the event alongside Brendan Gaughan and Justin Lofton.
 The No. 77 finished 13th overall and seventh in class.

 Stadium Super Trucks

 In January 2017, Mears tested a Stadium Super Truck, a series owned by former NASCAR driver Robby Gordon; the Stadium Super Trucks are similar to the stadium trucks raced by Mears' father Roger, though they contain V8 engines instead of V6.
 In December, he made his series debut at the season-ending Lake Elsinore Diamond rounds.
 He failed to qualify for the first race's main event after finishing seventh in his heat race, but a fourth-place run in the following day's heat allowed him to compete in that evening's feature, in which he finished fifth.

-The following year, he ran his first SST race at Road America, driving the No. 25 truck in place of Arie Luyendyk Jr. to sixth- and twelfth-place runs.
+The following year, Mears ran his first SST race at Road America, driving the No. 25 truck in place of Arie Luyendyk Jr. to sixth- and twelfth-place runs.
 He later raced in the series' rounds at Glen Helen Regional Park and the Race of Champions.

-In 2019, he participated in the SST race weekend at Honda Indy Toronto.
+In 2019, Mears participated in the SST race weekend at Honda Indy Toronto.
 He later ran the Mid-Ohio Sports Car Course weekend, where he finished second in the Friday round.